Olympic Federation of Ireland: History

 The Irish Olympic Council was founded in 1920, while the Irish War of Independence was pitting the Irish Republic proclaimed by Sinn Féin against the Dublin Castle administration of the United Kingdom of Great Britain and Ireland.
 John J. Keane, who was the head of the athletics committee of the Gaelic Athletic Association, met Sinn Féin leaders Arthur Griffith and Michael Collins in Vaughan's Hotel, Parnell Square, in April to discuss the possibility of a separate Irish team at the 1920 Olympics in Antwerp.
 The founding Council members were mostly Irish republican or nationalist political leaders.
 Keane wrote to the Baron de Coubertin, who was sympathetic, but the Belgian organising committee deferred to the British Olympic Association (BOA), which took the unionist view that Irish competitors should be part of the British team.
 By August, Keane was proposing that a separate Irish delegation should march under the Union Jack, on the model of Finland at the 1912 Summer Olympics when part of the Russian Empire.
 The International Olympic Committee (IOC) decided to "suspend all decision until the moment when the Irish question would be solved politically".
 Keane applied again in April 1922, during the provisional administration that was preparing for the formal establishment of the Irish Free State that December.
 De Coubertin was worried that the Tailteann Games were intended to rival the Olympics, and the BOA's delegate was unsure of the political outlook in the buildup to the Irish Civil War.
 Keane allayed these worries such that the Irish Olympic Council was affiliated to the IOC on 3 June 1922.

 Most sports affiliated to the Federation are all-island in scope.
 Two exceptions in 1922 were athletics and cycling, each of which had rival bodies; the prospect of Olympic competition precipitated their merging into a unified National Athletic and Cycling Association (NACA), which affiliated to the Council in 1924.
 The council has sent a team to all but one of the Summer Olympic Games since 1924.
 The 1936 Games were boycotted; this was the first Games after the IAAF's 1934 ruling on borders which restricted the NACA's jurisdiction to the Free State.
 In 1952, the Council changed its own name from "Irish Olympic Council" to "Olympic Council of Ireland" to reinforce its claim to represent the whole island of Ireland rather than merely the Republic.
 Its team competed as "Eire" in 1948 and "Republic of Ireland" in 1952 before reverting to its preferred name "Ireland" in 1956 after Lord Killanin secured the agreement of Avery Brundage.
-The OCI and BOA have an agreement that Northern Irish sportspeople may compete for either team although in some sports, including rugby and tennis, Northern Irish athletes are barred from the British team.
+The OCI and BOA have an agreement that Northern Irish sportspeople may compete for either team.

 The Federation has sent teams to most Winter Olympic Games since 1992.
 The Olympic Federation of Ireland is the new name for the Olympic Council of Ireland, since 15 September 2018.